-ptdocs Funding of city government operations in Minnesota is derived primarily from property taxes and state aids and credits, including local government aid (LGA).
-The League provides a variety of resources to help cities and others understand complex state-aid formulas, trends in state funding and property taxes, and a host of other fiscal issues.
+Funding for the services that cities provide across Minnesota is derived primarily from property taxes and state revenue-sharing, including local government aid (LGA).
+The League provides a variety of resources to help cities and others understand trends in state funding, the intricacies of the property tax system, and a host of other fiscal issues.

 Property tax reports